 An individual physician or group of physicians may use this document in the creation of data collection and/or reporting forms and associated software ("related works") without the express written consent of the American College of Radiology as long as:

-If you would like information on entering into a copyright licensing agreement with the American College of Radiology to incorporate BI-RADS® into commercial software, contact the American College of Radiology Legal Department at 703-648-4044.
+If you would like information on entering into a copyright licensing agreement with the American College of Radiology to incorporate BI-RADS into commercial software, contact the American College of Radiology at 1-800-227-6440 ext.
+4561.

 ACR BI-RADS® Atlas Permission Agreement »